Friday, February 21, 2025

-Best Laptops For Call of Duty : Modern Warfare 3 & Warzone (2024)
+Best Laptops For Call of Duty : Warzone & Blacks Ops 6 (2025)

-Let’s skip intros, cut the chase and jump right into to the best laptop for the latest release of call of duty : Modern warfare III and past releases too.
+Let’s skip the intros, cut to the chase, and jump straight into the best laptops for the latest Call of Duty: Black Ops 6and previous releases too.

 First…

-Regardless of what version you’re playing, Call of Duty is EXTREMELY taxing on gaming laptops.
+Regardless of which version you’re playing, Call of Duty is EXTREMELY demanding on gaming laptops.

 An extremely powerful GPU like the 4070RTX easily handles MW III at 1400p with settings mostly on high.

-For other versions, the game is playable unless if you set graphics quality settings to low (~60fps).
+For older versions, the game is playable, but only if you drop graphics settings to low (~60 FPS).

 If you don’t know what GPU wattage or TGP read my article here

-If you check the benchmarks listed at the of this post (organized by tables with links that take you to a youtube video) : You’ll come to the following conclusions:
+If you check the benchmarks at the end of this post (organized in tables with links to YouTube videos), you’ll come to the following conclusions:

-• This last point is CRUCIAL so you don’t waste money thinking you’ll get the best bang for your buck.
+• This last point is crucial so you don’t waste money thinking you’re getting the best bang for your buck.

-As far as Call of Duty goes, when buying a laptop with a high end GPU, you should be mainly concerned with GPU Wattage
+As far as Call of Duty goes, when buying a laptop with a high end GPU, our main concern should be GPU wattage.

-Best Gaming Laptop Specs for Modern Warfare III & Warzone
+Best Gaming Laptop Specs for Call of Duty

-The following hardware guidelines are based on dozens on benchmarks from youtube (you can find them in the last section) and my own benchmarks from my youtube channel.
+The following hardware guidelines are based on dozens of benchmarks from YouTube (which you can find in the last section) and my own benchmarks from my YouTube channel.

-If you want the short summary, it’s basically like this.
-Either pick a
+If you want the short summary, it’s simple:

 GPU